-38. The European Council welcomes the Council Conclusions on water scarcity and drought and invites the Commission to present a report in 2008 and, on this basis, to review and further develop the evolving EU strategy by 2012.
-It also acknowledges the need to reinforce the link between Business and Biodiversity at European level, welcoming the EU Business and Biodiversity Initiative and the commitment from the Commission to provide technical support.

-- 39. The European Council welcomes the Commission Communication on an integrated maritime policy for the European Union and the proposed Action Plan which sets out the first concrete steps in developing an integrated approach to maritime affairs.
+- 45. The European Council welcomes the Council Conclusions on water scarcity and drought and invites the Commission to present a report in 2008 and, on this basis, to review and further develop the evolving EU strategy by 2012, taking into account the international dimension.
+It also acknowledges the need to reinforce the link between Business and Biodiversity at European level, welcoming the EU Business and Biodiversity Initiative and the commitment from the Commission to provide technical support. - 46.
+The European Council welcomes the Commission Communication on an integrated maritime policy for the European Union and the proposed Action Plan which sets out the first concrete steps in developing an integrated approach to maritime affairs.
 The broad participation in the preceding public consultation and the comprehensive debate at the Lisbon Ministerial Conference reflected the interest which stakeholders show for the development of such a policy.
 The future integrated maritime policy should ensure synergies and coherence between sectorial policies, bring added value and fully respect the principle of subsidiarity.
 Furthermore it should be developed as a tool to address the challenges facing Europe's sustainable development and competitiveness.
 It should take particularly account of the different specificities of Member States and specific maritime regions which should call for increased cooperation, including islands, archipelagos and outermost regions as well as of the international dimension.
 The European Council welcomes the conclusion of the Marine Strategy Framework Directive as the environmental pillar of this policy.
 The European Council invites the Commission to come forward with the initiatives and proposals contained in the Action Plan and calls on the future Presidencies to work on the establishment of an integrated maritime policy for the Union.
-The Commission is invited to report on progress achieved to the European Council at the end of 2009. - 40.
+The Commission is invited to report on progress achieved to the European Council at the end of 2009.

+- 47. Without prejudice to the integrated maritime policy, the European Council invites the Commission to present an EU strategy for the Baltic Sea region at the latest by June 2009.
+This strategy should inter alia help to address the urgent environmental challenges related to the Baltic Sea.
+The Northern Dimension framework provides the basis for the external aspects of cooperation in the Baltic Sea region. - 48.
 The European Council welcomes the Commission report on the 2004 Strategy for the Outermost Regions stating its positive results and presenting the future prospects for Community actions in those regions.
-The European Council looks forward to the conclusions of the public consultation launched and invites the Commission to present the relevant proposals at the latest in October 2008. - 41.
+The European Council looks forward to the conclusions of the public consultation launched and invites the Commission to present the relevant proposals at the latest in October 2008. - 49.
 The European Council welcomes the 4th Cohesion Report and stresses the importance of the debate on the future of this fundamental policy, started in the Cohesion Forum, in September, and pursued in the informal ministerial meeting on Regional Policy, in November.